 Carbon pricing benefits stem in part from the assumption that carbon pricing revenue is returned to energy consumers, i.e., the revenue-neutral model.
 The model also provides an alternative perspective, in which carbon pricing revenue is effectively treated as a pure cost, with carbon pricing revenue excluded.
 In this revenue-exclusion mode, the policy forces extra spending due to fuel price effects, but the revenue does not add to government cash flow.

-37 To calculate average annual reductions, cumulative reductions through 2030 are divided by a factor of nine, the number of years in the 2022-2030 period over which policy impacts accrue.
-The start year of the model is 2017, but 2022 is the first year for which effects due to additional policies are expected.
+$^{^{38}}$ To calculate average annual reductions, cumulative reductions through 2030 are divided by a factor of nine, the number of year over year changes from 2022 - 2030, the period over which policy impacts accrue for the package.